 One of the curious things about 21st Century clothing consumption is the desire from some consumers for a product which, when new, looks ripped, worn and generally beaten up.
 It’s like paying extra for a car with dents and scratches and covered in mud!
 Although the ripping of jeans doesn’t cause problems in the supply chain as far as we know, other processes to create a worn look have caused concern amongst campaigners.

 Most companies lost half a mark under workers’ rights for having no sandblasting policy.
-Many clothes companies use sandblasting to give denim a worn or ‘distressed’ look.
+Sandblasting can be used to give denim a worn or ‘distressed’ look.

 The process involves firing abrasive sand onto denim under high pressure, whether in a machine booth or simply via an air gun attached to a hose.
 Often performed without proper ventilation, safety equipment or training, the practice exposes workers to serious risk of silicosis, the deadly lung disease caused by inhalation of silica dust.

 Abercrombie & Fitch, Levi’s, Diesel, Guess, Wrangler, Lee, Thought, Finisterre, Howies, Pepe, Sainsbury’s and Tesco were all marked down for no or insufficient policies on sandblasting.